ordo-one/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 // Finished
 ```

-Trying to write more elements after the source has been finish will result in an
+Trying to send more elements after the source has been finish will result in an
-error thrown from the write methods.
+error thrown from the send methods.

 ### Upstream producer termination